hazelcast/hazelcast-jet-reference-manual/docs/09_Additional_Modules/01_hazelcast-jet-kafka/00_StreamKafkaP.md

-`ReadKafkaP` is used to consume items from one or more Kafka topics.
+`StreamKafkaP` is used to consume items from one or more Kafka topics.
 It uses the Kafka consumer API and consumer groups to distribute partitions among processors where each partition is consumed by a single processor at any given time.
 The reader emits items of type `Map.Entry<K,V>` where